syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 {% endtabs %}

-To remove the strikethrough line, just call one of the above mentioned methods and specify the Color parameter as Color.Empty.
+To remove the strikethrough line, just call one of the above mentioned functions and specify the Color parameter as Color.Empty.

 ![](Text-Visualization_images/Text-Visualization_img8.png)

 ## Bookmark indicators

-Essential Edit enables users to locate a section or a line of a document for quick access to any part of the contents.
+EditControl enables users to locate a section or a line of a document for quick access to any part of the contents.
 This can be enabled or disabled by using the `ShowIndicatorMargin` property.
-Its default value is `true`, to hide the indicator margin turn on its value to `false`. `MarkerAreaWidth` property of EditControl sets the width of marker area.
+Its default value is `true`, to hide the indicator margin turn on its value to `false`. `MarkerAreaWidth` property in EditControl sets the width of marker area.

 <table>
 <tr>